content-optimizer-gmbh/mautic-doi-plugin/README.md

 ## FAQ

-- How do I manage multiple campaigns?
+F: How do I manage multiple campaigns?<br>
+A: You can simply use a specific combination of tags for every campaign that you want to have its own DOI.

-- When will the email be sent?
+F: When will the email be sent?<br>
+A: At the moment, the email will be sent every time the form is submitted.

+We think about ways to improve this.
+Maybe we should only send the email when the contact does not have the tags, that we would add in the success case?

-- How do you define a "successfull" opt-in?
+F: How do you define a "successfull" opt-in?<br>
+When the user clicks the confirmation link, we assume that this is an success.

-- What must the email look like?
+F: What must the email look like?<br>
+There are no special requirements, just add the merge tag {doi_url} to an link.

 ## Credits